esignor/CCGR/README.md

 ```

 **Optional Input Arguments**
-- --dataset: path to the dataset directory you want to encode using the CCGR approach.
+- *--dataset*: path to the dataset directory you want to encode using the CCGR approach.
-- --out: path to the output directory where the encoded CCGR images will be saved.
+- *--out*: path to the output directory where the encoded CCGR images will be saved.
-- --kmer: the size of the *k*-mers to use for FCGR encoding.
+- *--kmer*: the size of the *k*-mers to use for FCGR encoding.
-- --encoding: the coloring scheme to apply in the image encoding (kCCGR or pcCCGR).
+- *--encoding*: the coloring scheme to apply in the image encoding (kCCGR or pcCCGR).
-- --threshold: threshold parameter T (float between 0 and 1) that defines color assignment based on frequency and/or structural components in the CCGR image.
+- *--threshold*: threshold parameter T (float between 0 and 1) that defines color assignment based on frequency and/or structural components in the CCGR image.
-- --jellyfish: enable Jellyfish as the k-mer counting tool; if this flag is not set, the internal k-mer counter implemented within the CCGR software will be used.
+- *--jellyfish*: enable Jellyfish as the k-mer counting tool; if this flag is not set, the internal k-mer counter implemented within the CCGR software will be used.